winitzki/scall/tutorial/programming_dhall.md

 Invalid programs will be rejected at the type-checking phase (analogous to "compile time").
 The price for those safety guarantees is that the Dhall language is _not_ Turing-complete.

-From the point of view of programming language theory, Dhall implements a pure type system similar to System Fω with some additional features, using a Haskell-like syntax.
+From the point of view of programming language theory, Dhall implements a type system similar to System Fω with some additional features, using a Haskell-like syntax.

 For a theoretical introduction to various forms of lambda calculus, System F, and System Fω, see: